Sign-tunable anomalous Hall effect induced by two-dimensional symmetry-protected nodal structures in ferromagnetic perovskite oxide thin films: 4. Methods

-We assume that electronic structure of 4 u.c.
-SRO can be explained by the "metallic monolayer with ferromagnetic order".
-This can be justified by the ARPES data which has only three bands in the Fermi surface.
-The results of $k_z$-dependent ARPES in Fig. 2(d) also support this assumption.
+In the main text, we assumed that electronic structure of 4 u.c.
+SRO can be well described by effective two-dimensional models, which are supported by $k_z$-dependent ARPES measurement.
 Following the Slater-Koster method, tight-binding Hamiltonian of ferromagnetic monolayer SrRuO$_3$ is constructed as follows.

 where

 where $t_1$ and $t_2$ are the amplitudes for nearest neighbor interactions, and $t_3$, $t_4$, and $f$ are the amplitudes of next nearest neighbor interactions. $\lambda$ denotes the amplitude of SOC and $m$ is the amplitude of Zeeman interaction.
 We fit tight-binding parameters with ARPES data to describe the anomalous Hall conductivity quantitatively (see Table I).